wholder/ATTiny10IDE/resources/documentation/tiny84intro.md

 <p align="center"><img src="images/ATAVRISP2.jpg" width="700" height="527"></p>

-The Atmel.Microchip has discontinued the AVRISP mkII, but clones of the AVRISP mkII are available from various on-line sellers.
+Note: Atmel.Microchip has discontinued the AVRISP mkII, but clones of the AVRISP mkII are available from various on-line sellers.
 To use an AVRISP mkII, select it as your programmer in the "Settings->ISP Programmer" menu.
 Internally, ATTiny10IDE then uses AVRDUDE to program your ATTiny84.
 The following wiring diagam shows how to connect the 6 pins from the AVRISP mkII to your ATTiny84 chip:

 <p align="center"><img src="images/ATTiny84-to-AVRISP-mkII.png" width="476" height="349"></p>